Highpoint2000/webserver-scanner/README.md

 - URDS CSV Log protocol and Map Viewer Button can be activated with CSVcreate option in the configuration settings
 - for manual or automatic upload the URDS CSV log protocol, please install the [URDS Upload Plugin](https://github.com/Highpoint2000/URDSupload)
 - Attention!
 To use dynamic sensitivity calibration, the reference frequency entered must be within the web server's approved frequency range.
 For example, 87.1 is within the range 87.0 - 108.0 MHz.
 The range to be scanned must be defined using the variables tuningLowerLimit and tuningUpperLimit in the scanner.json file and must also be within the web server's approved frequency range.
+- If the value is changed via the user interface, the updated value is used for all subsequent scans
+- Multiple configuration files can now be created and selected via a drop-down menu in the web server settings (admin login required!).
+All settings are loaded on the fly, including subsequent changes to the configuration files.
+Additional configuration files must be named as follows: scanner_file1.json, scanner_file2.json, etc. They will then appear in the dropdown menu as file1, file2.
+The default file refers to the scanner.json file.
+The dropdown menu in the webserver settings will only be displayed if there are multiple scanner configuration files in the plugin_configs folder!

 ### Blacklist & Whitelist Options